 She was a 2012 winner of the BMI John Lennon Scholarship, followed by similar recognition from the Rocky Mountain Folks Festival in 2014 while touring nationally as a violinist in several Americana bands.
 In 2014, she released The Flood and the Fire — her critically-acclaimed debut as a solo artist, featuring cameos by Molly Tuttle (IBMA’s Guitarist of the Year) and clawhammer banjoist Allison de Groot— the same year as relocating to Tennessee — and embarked on her first east coast solo tour.

 In 2016, disillusioned and burnt out by maltreatment as a female musician and by pervasive inequities in the music industry as well as the local Nashville community, she co-founded Girls Write Nashville, a 501(c)(3) organization dedicated to building mentorship, positive community and empowered expression for teen artists.
 The organization provides a safe space within the local music community for adolescent participation and mentorship, advocates for the cultural enfranchisement of youth female creators, and provides equitable education opportunities within the framework of Creative Youth Development.

-As executive artistic director, Starsinic wrote a modernized, community-based hybrid music education and social-emotional learning curriculum that provides mentorship and community building experiences for hundreds of youth and adult artists in Nashville.The organization’s work is currently funded in part by the National Endowment for the Arts and was a 2021 semi-finalist for the Lewis Prize for Music.
+As executive artistic director, Starsinic wrote the community-based hybrid music education and social-emotional learning curriculum that serves hundreds of youth and adult artists in Nashville and leads a team of 16 teaching artists and mentors in Nashville.
+She has raised over $500,000 in support of the organization’s work which is currently funded in part by the National Endowment for the Arts and was a 2021 semi-finalist for the Lewis Prize for Music.

-She lives in Nashville, TN and is working on her next album (and other projects) in addition to serving as Girls Write Nashville’s current Artistic Executive Director and the host of synthquest, a biweekly improvisatory ambient livestream and podcast.
+She lives in Nashville, TN and is working on her next album (and other projects) in addition to serving as Girls Write Nashville’s current Executive Artistic Director and the host of synthquest, a biweekly improvisatory ambient livestream and podcast.